 Trading Protocol

-The Operator must provide the Commonwealth with a copy of its Trading Protocol for the information of the Commonwealth on or before Commercial Operation in accordance with clause 0.
+The Operator must provide the Commonwealth with a copy of its Trading Protocol for the information of the Commonwealth on or before Commercial Operation in accordance with clause 7.
+The Trading Protocol may only be used by the Commonwealth for assessing whether the Operator has complied with its obligations arising from or in connection with the Project Documents.

-Immediately after the end of each Operations Year, the Operator must provide to the Commonwealth:
+As soon as reasonably practicable (and in any event within 15 Business Days) after the end of each Operations Year, the Operator must provide to the Commonwealth:

 an annual report for that Operations Year outlining whether it operated the Facility in accordance with the Trading Protocol and if not how the operations of the Facility differed from the Trading Protocol; and